Schoude/marcs-pics/APP_DESIGN.md

 6) Visitors of the shared collection can leave a comment as a guest user.

 #### Future features
-1) Add a location marker with a map.
+1) Add a location marker with a map where the picture was taken (maybe use the photos meta data).
 2) Shared collections with photos from multiple photo boxes.
-3) PWA with persistant storage of the shared collection.
-Let's the user view already downloaded images offline (i am guessing here that this could work).
+3) PWA with persistent storage of the shared collection.
+Let's the user view already downloaded images offline (i am guessing that this could work).

 ### Retrieving a shared collection via deeplink